GatorEducator/java-assignment-starter-100-01/README.md

   gatoreducator/dockagator
 ```

-Here are some additional commands that you may need to use when using Docker:
+Here are some additional commands that you may need to run when using Docker:

 * `docker info`: display information about how Docker runs on your workstation
 * `docker images`: show the Docker images installed on your workstation